Micheallei/learngit/readme.txt

 123456
-to be or not to be
+to be or not jjjj be